The Short Answer

 This catches many people off guard.
 If you repaid a loan from your parents or a sibling in the year before filing — even if you had genuinely borrowed that money and were doing the right thing by paying it back — the trustee can sue your family member to recover it.
 Your family member would then stand in line as just another unsecured creditor.

-For a detailed explanation, see our post on paying family or friends back before filing bankruptcy.
-The bottom line: do not repay personal loans to family or close friends in the year before you file.
+Do not repay personal loans to family or close friends in the year before you file.

 The Bankruptcy Code specifically addresses creditors who try to make debt non-dischargeable by arguing you borrowed money knowing you would not repay it.
 Under 11 U.S.C. § 523(a)(2)(C), there are two specific presumptions:

-- Luxury goods or services totaling more than $800 charged to a single creditor within 90 days before filing are presumed non-dischargeable.
+- Luxury goods or services totaling more than $800 charged to a single creditor within 90 days before filing are presumed non-dischargeable

-- Cash advances totaling more than $1,100 from a single creditor within 70 days before filing are presumed non-dischargeable.
+- Cash advances totaling more than $1,100 from a single creditor within 70 days before filing are presumed non-dischargeable

 Beyond these specific presumptions, using credit cards after deciding to file — even for ordinary purchases — can give a creditor grounds to object to discharge of that specific debt, arguing you used credit fraudulently.
 Stop using credit cards as soon as you have made the decision to file.